seynth/whatsapp-bot/README.md

 # Aphrodite

 ### Requirements

 - [FFMPEG](https://www.ffmpeg.org/)

 This is whatsapp bot that can convert image/video to sticker and vice versa.
-First install ffmpeg to your computer to start using this bot.
+First install ffmpeg to your computer or server to start using this bot.

 ```
 git clone https://github.com/seynth/whatsapp-bot.git